MTtankkeo/flutter_touch_ripple/README.md

 | onContinueStart | The considered to be in focus when it is in a continuable state.
 | onRejectable | The situation that defines whether it is a long tap is considered the focus state.

-## Apply TouchRippleCancelBehavior.onContinueStart
+## When TouchRippleCancelBehavior.onContinueStart
 ![ezgif-1-8ad43f2371](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/b4fb9254-60f3-4726-b3ad-e673a6ea994a)

-## Apply TouchRippleCancelBehavior.onRejectable
+## When TouchRippleCancelBehavior.onRejectable
 ![ezgif-1-fafc42efee](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/1adaec37-7ac4-4cde-9ecc-8d6f9b16b289)

 - - -